cswclui/katacoda-scenarios-1/12factor-001/intro.md

 just click on it and the command will execute in the interative terminal window.

+## About the demonstration application

+This lab uses a demonstration application named, *Pinger*.
+The purpose of *Pinger* is to report environmental information of a webserver at runtime.
+We'll be adding features to *Pinger* throughout the labs in order to demonstrate the principles of 12 Factor App.
+In order to control developement, a new branch will be created in this project's GitHub repository each time a feature set is created.

+---

 Click the START SCENARIO button to start.